erikajoelleee/erikajoelleee/README.md

 ### Hi there 👋

 I'm Erika-Joelle Roncal-Schuyler, but you can call me Erika, EJ, or Erielle.
-I'm a passionate Filipina Software Engineer with a unique blend of expertise, including a background in Psychology.
-My journey from psychology graduate to software developer has equipped me with a diverse skill set that combines empathy with technical aspects, enabling me to excel in software engineering.
+I'm a dedicated Filipina Software Engineer with a unique blend of expertise, including a background in Psychology.
+My journey from psychology graduate to software developer has equipped me with a diverse skill set that combines my empathy with technical aspects to excel in software engineering.

-I'm driven by a solid commitment to creating a positive social impact through innovation and respecting tradition.
-My focus is on crafting software solutions that meet industry standards and resonate with users on a meaningful level.
+I'm driven by a solid commitment to creating a positive social impact through innovation and tradition.
+I focus on crafting software solutions that meet industry standards and resonate with users more meaningfully.

-What sets me apart is my extensive experience in HR, where I've successfully implemented mentorship programs and honed skills such as full-cycle recruiting and conducting interviews.
-These experiences have enriched my ability to connect with people, deeply understand their needs, and translate that understanding into user-centric software.
+As a Navy wife, I've learned the importance of adaptability and resilience.
+These qualities translate seamlessly into the dynamic world of software engineering.
+My extensive experience in HR, including a successful mentorship program implementation and skills like full-cycle recruiting and conducting interviews, has allowed me to connect with people, deeply understand their needs, and translate that understanding into user-centric software.

-When I'm not coding, I enjoy quality time with my dogs and experimenting with new recipes in the kitchen.
-I'm excited to connect and explore how we can collaborate to achieve remarkable outcomes.
+When I'm not coding, I cherish quality time with my dogs and enjoy experimenting with new recipes in the kitchen.
+Let's connect and explore how we can collaborate to achieve remarkable outcomes.

 <img align="left" width="48%" src="https://github-readme-stats.vercel.app/api?username=erikajoelleee&theme=nightowl&show_icons=true" />
 <img align="left" width="48%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=erikajoelleee&layout=compact" />